phcode-dev/phoenix/docs/generatedApiDocs/features/QuickViewManager-API.md

 QuickViewManager.registerQuickViewProvider(provider, supportedLanguages);
 ```

-The API requires three parameters:
+The API requires two parameters:

 1.  `provider`: must implement a  `getQuickView` function which will be invoked to get the preview.
 See API doc below.
 2.  `supportedLanguages`: An array of languages that the QuickView supports.
 If `["all"]` is supplied, then the